Iran resumes commercial flights to Afghanistan | News.az

 Iran resumes commercial flights to Afghanistan

-Iran on Wednesday resumed commercial flights to neighbouring Afghanistan, where the Taliban took control last month.
+Iran on Wednesday resumed commercial flights to neighboring Afghanistan, where the Taliban took control last month, France 24 reports.

 "Today Mahan Air carried passengers between Mashhad and Kabul airport," Fars news agency reported, referring to Iran's second-largest city, in the northeast, and the Afghan capital.